awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-setting-up.md

    arn:aws:applicationinsights:us-east-1:123456789012:application/resource-group/my-resource-group
    ```

-   CloudWatch Application Insights for \.NET and SQL Server supports both tag\-based and CloudFormation\-based Resource Groups \(with the exception of Auto Scaling groups\)\.
+   CloudWatch Application Insights supports both tag\-based and CloudFormation\-based Resource Groups \(with the exception of Auto Scaling groups\)\.
 For more information, see [Working with Tag Editor](https://docs.aws.amazon.com/ARG/latest/userguide/tag-editor.html)\.

    If you have not created a Resource Group for your \.NET application, you can create one\.
 For more information, see the [https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html)\.

 1. **Add Monitoring Details\.** After you add an application, you are taken to the **Monitoring Details** page, which lists the application components, resources in those components, and their monitoring status\.
 Components are auto\-grouped, standalone, or custom groupings of similar resources that make up an application\.
-By default, CloudWatch Application Insights for \.NET and SQL Server groups instances that are in Auto Scaling groups, and instances that are behind your Elastic Load Balancers\.
+By default, CloudWatch Application Insights groups instances that are in Auto Scaling groups, and instances that are behind your Elastic Load Balancers\.
 On this page, you can configure custom components and can manage monitoring for each application component\.
 For supported components, see [Supported application components](appinsights-what-is.md#appinsights-components)\.

 1. **Configure components\.** After selecting a Resource Group, you are prompted to configure [components](appinsights-what-is.md#components)\.
 We recommend grouping similar resources, such as \.NET web server instances, into custom components for easier onboarding and better monitoring and insights\.
-By default, CloudWatch Application Insights for \.NET and SQL Server groups instances that are in Auto Scaling groups, and instances that are behind your Elastic Load Balancers\.
+By default, CloudWatch Application Insights groups instances that are in Auto Scaling groups, and instances that are behind your Elastic Load Balancers\.
 For supported components, see [Supported application components](appinsights-what-is.md#appinsights-components)\.

    Under **Application components**, for each component for which you want to set up monitors, select the component and select **Manage Monitoring**\.

 1. **Enable Monitors\.** To set up monitoring for an application component, select the components that you want to monitor and then choose **Manage Monitoring**\.
 Select the **Enable Monitoring** check box\.
 When you select the check box, the dropdown populates with the relevant application tiers\.
 Choose the application tier for the selected component\.
 The tiers indicate the part of the application stack running on the selected resources\.
+If you select a custom tier, Application Insights recommends monitors based on the operating system\.
+You can customize the list of metrics and logs, and add custom application logs and log patterns to detect\.

-   Based on your tier selection, CloudWatch Application Insights for \.NET and SQL Server makes recommendations for logs to monitor for the selected component\.
+   Based on your tier selection, CloudWatch Application Insights makes recommendations for logs to monitor for the selected component\.
 This recommendation can be customized according to your needs\.

    For application\-specific logs, including for Microsoft SQL Server Error logs and IIS logs, verify the default log path \(if any\) or enter the correct log location in your EC2 instance\.